Colombia

 Outlook

-Economic growth set to accelerate in 2025
+Economic growth is expected to accelerate moderately in 2026

-Widening current account deficit in 2025
+Benign current account deficit but challenging budgetary situation in 2026

 Payment & Collection practices